Key Takeaways:

 People Also Ask

 Homeowners insurance policies typically do not cover damage caused by hydrostatic pressure.
-This is because hydrostatic pressure, which is the force exerted by groundwater against a foundation, is generally classified as a maintenance issue or an earth movement problem, not a sudden or accidental event.
-Standard policies exclude damage from water that seeps into a basement through the foundation walls or floor, as this is considered a preventable condition.
-For more detailed information on this specific exclusion and potential exceptions, we recommend reading our internal article titled Does Homeowners Insurance Cover Hydrostatic Pressure?.
-At Bedrock Foundation Builders, we often advise homeowners to consider separate flood insurance or a water backup endorsement for broader protection, as foundation repairs from hydrostatic pressure can be costly.
+This is because such damage is often classified as a maintenance issue or a gradual earth movement problem, rather than a sudden and accidental event like a burst pipe.
+Standard policies exclude coverage for water that seeps or leaks through the foundation, as well as damage from the weight of water or soil pressing against basement walls.
+For a deeper understanding of this exclusion and potential exceptions, we recommend reviewing our internal article titled Does Homeowners Insurance Cover Hydrostatic Pressure?.
+Bedrock Foundation Builders advises homeowners to consider separate flood insurance or a specific water backup endorsement to address these risks.

 Comments are closed